 Train: When landed on, the train lets the player visit another player's (Facebook friends, if connected) board.
-Walking over a another player's board generates a multitude of coins per step. (these are not the other player's coins) While visiting, players can also 'own' or break the other player's building tiles, making them unable to be upgraded and decreasing the other player's income when they walk their own board.
+Walking another player's board generates a multitude of coins per step (these are not the other player's coins).
+While visiting, players can also 'own' or break the other player's building tiles, making them unable to be upgraded and decreasing the other player's income when they walk their own board.
 That player has to land on their building's tile to repair it.
 The interactive social banter created can be one of the biggest reasons for new players to be hooked into coming back to the game in the earlier stages of their life-cycle.

 Piggy bank: This tile generates a multitude of coins when landed on and can be broken by a visiting player to steal coins.

 Steal: When landed on, the player has a chance to steal the majority of another player's current coin balance.
 This can become a significant amount of coins.

 Cops: A little cop car moves onto a random building tile on the player's board.
 When other players visit the board and land on these tiles, they are caught and have to leave or pay up.